Key Takeaway

 Is Long-Term Zepbound Use Necessary?

 For many patients, yes.
 Research increasingly supports the view that obesity is a chronic disease requiring ongoing management, similar to hypertension or type 2 diabetes.
-Just as you would not stop blood pressure medication and expect your blood pressure to stay low, stopping Zepbound often leads to a return of the conditions it was treating.
-This does not mean everyone needs medication forever, but it is an important consideration when planning your treatment timeline.
+Just as you wouldn't stop blood pressure medication and expect your blood pressure to stay low, stopping Zepbound often leads to a return of the conditions it was treating.
+This doesn't mean everyone needs medication forever, but it's an important consideration when planning your treatment timeline.

 Related Questions